Health Benefits of Eating Apples in South Africa

 Also, the fibre and polyphenols in apples slow carbohydrate digestion, preventing spikes in blood sugar after eating.

-A 2021 study found that people who consume whole fruits in their diet had a lower percentage risk of developing type 2 diabetes.
+Furthermore, a 2021 study found that people who consume whole fruits in their diet had a lower percentage risk of developing type 2 diabetes.

 Lower the Risk of Cancer

-The phytonutrients in apples have protective effects on cancer risk.
+Moreover, phytonutrients in apples have protective effects on cancer risk.
 Research suggests that apple polyphenolic compounds have antioxidant, anti-inflammatory, anti-proliferative, and apoptosis-inducing characteristics for cancer.

 In October 2016, Public Health Nutrition published a review showing that eating apples reduces cancer risk.
 Cancer risks include colorectal, oral cavity, oesophageal, and breast cancers.

-The fibre in apples may provide cancer-preventing properties.
+Besides, the fibre in apples may provide cancer-preventing properties.

-Apples are low in calories and high in fibre, which can help you feel full and eat fewer calories throughout the day.
+They are low in calories and high in fibre, which can help you feel full and eat fewer calories throughout the day.
 A medium-sized apple contains four grams of fibre.

 Researchers have proposed that including apples in a healthy, balanced diet may encourage weight loss.

-Apples are also rich in antioxidants such as catechins, chlorogenic acid, and fibres like quercetin.
+Further, they are also rich in antioxidants such as catechins, chlorogenic acid, and fibres like quercetin.
 These antioxidants help regulate blood sugar levels, improve digestion, and lower cholesterol and triglyceride levels.

 Do Apples Aid Digestion?